Thomas Edison Drove the Film Industry to California

 [T]he MPPC also established a monopoly on all aspects of filmmaking.
 Eastman Kodak, which owned the patent on raw film stock, was a member of the Trust and thus agreed to only sell stock to other members.
 Likewise, the Trust’s control of patents on motion picture cameras ensured that only MPPC studios were able to film, and the projector patents allowed the Trust to make licensing agreements with distributors and theaters – and thus determine who screened their films and where.

 In short, if you wanted to be in the movie business, you did so at the pleasure of Thomas Edison.
 And Edison (via the MPPC) was not one to back down.
 The Company took to the courts to prevent the unauthorized use of everything from cameras to projectors — and in many cases, the films themselves.
-According to Steven Bach in his book, Final Cut, the MPPC even went to the extreme “solution” of hiring mob-affiliated thugs to enforce the patents extra-judiciously.
+According to Steven Bach in his book (which could be an interesting gift for film lovers), the MPPC even went to the extreme “solution” of hiring mob-affiliated thugs to enforce the patents extra-judiciously.
 Pay up — or else.

 Many in the film industry, known as “independents,” chose a third option: flee.
 California made a lot of sense, not only for the reasons listed above, but also because it was in an area where judges were less friendly to the patents awarded to Edison and company.
 And even if the patents were held valid (or if the MPPC again tried to go with the extrajudicial solution), enforcement would be tricky, as cross-continental travel was expensive and cumbersome for mobsters and federal marshals alike.
 This time lag was all the “independents” needed, as the Company’s patents were expiring and the organization was losing antitrust cases in the courts.